 Tai Chi is a form of gentle exercise that combines deep breathing and relaxation techniques with slow, graceful movements.
 It can be carried out individually or in groups.
 Because Tai Chi is largely based on technique, it does not require great strength or flexibility.
 It has become an increasingly popular activity for people with MS and is associated with stress relief and health improvement.

-Although there were limitations or biases in most of the studies, the group concluded that there was evidence of medical benefit.
+Although there were limitations or biases in some of the studies, the group concluded that there was evidence of medical benefit.
 They found that long-term Tai Chi practice had favourable effects on the promotion of balance control, flexibility and cardiovascular fitness and reduced the risk of falls in older people.
 It was also found to reduce pain, stress and anxiety.

 Reference: Wang C, Collet JP, Lau J.